-- Accessing a solution in CS50 Vault to some problem prior to (re-)submitting your own. - Asking a classmate to see his or her solution to a problem set's problem before (re-)submitting your own.
+Accessing a solution to some problem prior to (re-)submitting your own.

-- Decompiling, deobfuscating, or disassembling the staff's solutions to problem sets. - Failing to cite (as with comments) the origins of code or techniques that you discover outside of the course's own lessons and integrate into your own work, even while respecting this policy's other constraints. - Giving or showing to a classmate a solution to a problem set's problem when it is he or she, and not you, who is struggling to solve it. - Looking at another individual's work during a quiz. - Paying or offering to pay an individual for work that you may submit as (part of) your own. - Providing or making available solutions to problem sets to individuals who might take this course in the future. - Searching for, soliciting, or viewing a quiz's questions or answers prior to taking the quiz. - Searching for or soliciting outright solutions to problem sets online or elsewhere. - Splitting a problem set's workload with another individual and combining your work. - Submitting (after possibly modifying) the work of another individual beyond allowed snippets. - Submitting the same or similar work to this course that you have submitted or will submit to another. - Submitting work to this course that you intend to use outside of the course (e.g., for a job) without prior approval from the course's heads. - Using resources during a quiz beyond those explicitly allowed in the quiz's instructions. - Viewing another's solution to a problem set's problem and basing your own solution on it.
+- Asking a classmate to see his or her solution to a problem before (re-)submitting your own. - Decompiling, deobfuscating, or disassembling the staff's solutions to problems. - Failing to cite (as with comments) the origins of code, writing, or techniques that you discover outside of the course's own lessons and integrate into your own work, even while respecting this policy's other constraints. - Giving or showing to a classmate a solution to a problem when it is he or she, and not you, who is struggling to solve it. - Looking at another individual's work during a quiz or test. - Paying or offering to pay an individual for work that you may submit as (part of) your own. - Providing or making available solutions to problems to individuals who might take this course in the future. - Searching for, soliciting, or viewing a quiz's questions or answers prior to taking the quiz. - Searching for or soliciting outright solutions to problems online or elsewhere. - Splitting a problem's workload with another individual and combining your work (unless explicitly authorized by the problem itself). - Submitting (after possibly modifying) the work of another individual beyond allowed snippets. - Submitting the same or similar work to this course that you have submitted or will submit to another. - Using resources during a quiz beyond those explicitly allowed in the quiz's instructions. - Viewing another's solution to a problem and basing your own solution on it.